allegro/bigflow/docs/project_setup_and_build.md

 ## Docker image

-To run a job in the desired environment, BigFlow makes use of Docker.
+To run a job in a desired environment, BigFlow makes use of Docker.
 Each job is executed from a Docker container, made from your project Docker image.
 The default image generated from the scaffolding tool looks like this:

 ```dockerfile